 4. Optionally, you can now re-install the newer verions of VirtualBox that you had previously installed.
 Before doing this, shutdown the Docker Toolbox VM.
 After re-installing VirtualBox, restart your computer and then open the "Docker Quickstart Terminal" again.

 Running Resen

 Now you can run Resen!
-To do this, open an "Anaconda Powershell Prompt" and type "resen" and hit enter!
-You should see something similar to:
+To do this, open an "Anaconda Powershell Prompt" and type "resen" and hit enter.
+A prompt should appear that asks if you are using Docker Toolbox: